Puente Genil

 Puente Genil (/es/) is a Spanish municipality in the province of Córdoba, autonomous community of Andalusia.
 It is situated about 45 miles (70 km) from the provincial capital, Córdoba.
 It has a population of around 30,000.

 Geography

 The municipality largely features a gentle relief, interrupted by the Sierra del Castillo, Sierra Gorda, and Sierra del Niño hill ranges.
 At 511 metres above sea level, Peñarrubia (in Sierra del Castillo) is the highest point in the municipality.
 The river Genil crosses the municipality from southeast to northwest.
-The urban development straddles the river, with the neighborhood of Miragenil standing in the opposite bank relative to the bulk of housing.
+The urban development straddles the river, with the neighborhood of Miragenil standing on the opposite bank relative to the bulk of housing.

 History

-The municipal limits attests Roman occupation in the site of Fuente Álamo (to the NE of the current housing), including a balneum from the Julio-Claudian period and a villa from the Low Roman Empire.
+The municipal limits attest to Roman occupation in the site of Fuente Álamo (to the NE of the current housing), including a balneum from the Julio-Claudian period and a villa from the Low Roman Empire.
 The area belonged to the Conventus Iuridicus Astigitanus.